omgnetwork/ewallet/README.md

 In this section, we will be sharing some of the next features the OmiseGO team will be working on.

+- Better environment variables management for `test` and `dev` environments.
 - Integrate the Admin Panel in the eWallet.
+- Finalize the transaction requests mechanism allowing QR code transfers.
 - Re-design and finalize the first version of the Admin Panel.
-- Implement the Request Logger sub-app for easy logging and debugging.
+- Implement the Request Logger sub-app for easier logging and debugging.
 - Refactor and split the factories files.
 Make smarter use of them throughout the tests.
 - Refactor and unify the test helpers for minting.
+- ...

 # F.A.Q